DroidMystic/TextToSpeech-using-Python/README.md

 Python 3.x
 gTTS library (pip install gTTS)
 # Installation
 Clone the repository to your local machine.
+pip install -r requirements.txt

 # Usage
 To run the text-to-speech program, simply run the following command in the terminal: